 One problem with the slam fire is caused by a relatively common problem with locks on NERF blasters.

-There are locks to prevent you double priming as we mentioned before.
-Usually, these work well, but when you are going full tilt with slam fire you can feel them drag.
+There are locks to prevent you from double priming as we mentioned before.
+Usually, these work well, but when you are going full tilt with slam-fire you can feel them drag.

 I think that the locks must catch it slightly and the round does not get fired, then gets squished up with a second round as it goes round and so you get a double shot later.